Redefine Your Dreams

 Thanks to their commitment and hard work, the attending organizations raised millions of additional dollars and helped enormous numbers of underserved communities.
 And because the Center was cause-agnostic, Bill and my dad reached every part of the community and every demographic.

-From advocates for immigrant farm workers to teams repairing inner-city homes damaged in Hurricane Andrew to prisoner programs, to clinics to organizations, their good works impacted an entire community.
+From advocates for immigrant farm workers to teams repairing inner-city homes damaged in Hurricane Andrew to prisoner programs, to clinics to care organizations, their good works impacted an entire community.

 Simply put, lots of great people did lots of great work.
 But if the pair hadn’t redefined their definition of the word philanthropy in the first place, none of these good things would have happened.